MayankPandey2611/MayankPandey2611/README.md

 - 👋 Hi, I’m Mayank Pandey
 - 👀 I’m interested in Software Domain.
 - 🌱 I’m currently learning DSA and Development.
--   Doing BTech From Sagar Group Of Institute Bhopal.
+-   Doing BTech From Sagar Institute of  Reserach And Technology Bhopal.